-To learn more on each Award category and winners of the past Think Brick Awards please visit our Awards section here.
+To learn more about each Award category and winners of the past Think Brick Awards please visit our Awards section here

 Please check the junk or spam folder of your email and if it is not there, please email email@example.com so we can confirm the entry has been submitted successfully.